Photo Credit: JeffKat

 Photo Credit: Instagram.com/sheenaschleicher

-I particularly love the custom countertops they added!
+The painted walls and cabinets transformed the interior, but I particularly love the custom countertops they added!

 4. Replacing Faux Rock with Painted Shiplap